thoughtspot/thoughtspot.github.io/_admin/loading/sharding.md

 single data set, divided into multiple tables, or *shards*.
 The shards have identical schemas, but different sets of data.

 Note that sharding and loading tables into ThoughtSpot only apply to ThoughtSpot's in-memory database.
-If you use [Connections]({{ site.baseurl }}/data-integrate/embrace/embrace-intro.html), and store your data in another data warehouse such as Snowflake or Amazon Redshift, your data modeling is done in that data warehouse, and not in ThoughtSpot.
+If you use [Embrace]({{ site.baseurl }}/data-integrate/embrace/embrace-intro.html), and store your data in another data warehouse such as Snowflake or Amazon Redshift, your data modeling is done in that data warehouse, and not in ThoughtSpot.

 ## When to shard your data